 New EPA Refrigerant Regulations for 2020

-What do the new EPA refrigerant regulations for 2020 entail, and how does this impact proper refrigerant management practices for HFCs and HFOs?
-In this article, we provide an important update on what’s been going on with EPA refrigerant regulations in 2020, as ensuring that HVACR systems are compliant is of increasing importance.
+What do the new EPA refrigerant regulations for 2020 entail, and how does this impact proper refrigerant management practices for HFCs and HFOs that have high global warming potential (gwp)?
+In this article, we provide an important update on what’s been going on with EPA refrigerant regulations in 2020, as ensuring that HVACR systems are compliant is of increasing importance to environmental sustainability and decreasing your company’s environmental footprint for corporate sustainability.
+These are all important things to know as you operate within the HVAC industry.

 In fact, with COVID-19, there has been no lack of excitement for the HVACR world, and stakeholders are scrutinizing their environmental, health, and safety (EHS) best practices and regulatory compliance for HVACR.